udifaintuch/angularProject/README.md

 # angularProject
-this is the angular part of the coupons project i.e the client side. i used angular 4, and this project contain the components,services and filters that i used. also i have  used Jquery, JavaScript, HTML, Bootstrap and CSS.
+This is the angular part of the coupons project i.e the client side.
+This part was written in angular 4, and this project contains the components,services and filters that were been used in the project.
+Also the project contains Jquery, JavaScript, HTML, Bootstrap and CSS.